16 Lovers is a performance group based in Iceland.

 Karl Ágúst Þorbergsson graduated with BA in Contemporary Performance Practice from the Icelandic University of the Arts in 2008 and with a MA from the Institute of Art in Context at Universität der Künste in Berlin in 2014.
 He is one of the founding member of the performance group 16 lovers.
 Along his work with 16 Lovers Karl also makes solo productions and works as a director and a dramaturg in theatrical productions.
 Karl is an assistant professor and the programme director of the Theatre and Performance Making course at the Icelandic University of the Arts.

 Ragnar Ísleifur Bragason

 Ragnar Ísleifur Bragason was born in Reykjavík.
-He finished the Kvennaskóli in 1997 and subsequently Contemporary Performance Practice in the drama department of the Iceland Academy of the Arts in 2009.
+He graduated from Contemporary Performance Practice in the drama department of the Iceland Academy of the Arts.
 Ragnar is an author and actor.
 In 2008 he published a collection of poems titled Á meðan (Meanwhile).
-He has worked with various independent performance groups, for instance Vaðall, Kriðpleir and 16 lovers.
-In recent years he has taken part in the performances Var það gangári, Eyjaskegg, Blokk, Tiny Guy, Belated Inquiry, The Nigerian Scam and The Spectacle of the Year.
-Ragnar enjoys life itself and he has son he likes very much.
+He has worked with various performance groups, for instance Vaðall, Kriðpleir and 16 lovers.
+In recent years he has taken part in the performances Var það gangári, Eyjaskegg, Blokk, Tiny Guy, Belated Inquiry, Crisis Meeting, Anyone´s Biography, The Nigerian Scam and The Spectacle of the Year.
+His recent work is the solo performance Old which he performed at Everybody´s Spectacular in 2018.
+Ragnar enjoys life and he has a son and a daughter he likes very much.

 Ylfa Ösp Áskelsdóttir